How to start an online business in Canada!

 Based on this you can classify your business into either of these 3 possible categories.

 a.
-Business to Consumer (B2C) – It refers to the online sale of goods, services, information directly to consumers.
+Business to Consumer (B2C) – It refers to the online sale of goods, services, information directly sold to the consumers.
 It can be a primary business or supplementing an existing business.

 b.
-Business to Business (B2B) – It refers to an online exchange of services, products or information between businesses.
+Business to Business (B2B) – It refers to the online exchange of services, products or information between businesses.
 This is also a rapidly growing segment and transactional figures will often be, higher.

 c.
 Business to Government (B2G) – It refers to exchange of services, products or information digitally between businesses and governments.

 A good way to get started is to look at Canadian corporate names (except Quebec) and trademarks database (Nuans).
 Check out name availability from here.
-Alternatively, you can also use tools like ownr to register your business online or takea look in my list of tools to register your business online.
+Alternatively, you can also use tools like ownr to register your business online or take a look at our list of tools to register your business online.

 Identify the problem you are going to solve in Canada, the basics of entrepreneurship.
-It could be anything from social, technological, political or socioeconomical.
+It could be anything from social, technological, political or socio-economical problem.
 Note that a successful business fills the gap which aren’t being filled.
 You solve a problem and grow a business along with it.

 “A simple thumb rule is that the bigger a problem you solve, the more money you make, especially when we are talking online businesses”